 - The R programming language has a vast community of users and it’s growing day by day.

-- R is currently one of the most requested programming languages in the Data Science job market that makes it the hottest trend nowadays.
+- R is currently one of the most requested programming languages in the Data Science job market which makes it the hottest trend nowadays

 Features of R Programming Language